 Courses In Development

-Research Methods (graduate): COMM 710 is our introductory social science research methods course for graduate students.
-I am currently developing to take over this course for Fall 2018.
+Research Methods (undergraduate): COM 435 is our introductory social science research methods course for undergraduate students.
+I am currently developing to teach a section of this course in Spring 2019.

 Past Courses Taught